completelyblank/completelyblank/README.md

 # Hi, I'm completelyblank 👋

 ## 🚀 About Me
-I'm a **Junior Software Engineer** and undergraduate at Fast NUCES, passionate about learning, building, and experimenting with code.
+I'm a **Junior** undergraduate at Fast NUCES, passionate about learning, building, and experimenting with code.
 I specialize in Node.js but love exploring diverse stacks including Flask, FastAPI, Rust, and even C.

 - 🏫 Junior @ Fast NUCES
 - 🧑‍💻 Software Engineer (in the making!)